Fall in North Carolina is the busiest time of year, even with the vacation peak during summer and the Christmas lights and tree fun to start winter.

 For Halloween-themed fun, there are at least a few festivals we have to mention during the last weekend of October.

-Over on the coast, a few Outer Banks towns will host Halloween events throughout the month of October as well.
+- A few more Outer Banks towns will host Halloween events throughout October

 Read More: 50+ Great Things to Do With Kids in Asheville (and Nearby!)